 “He that has an ear, let him hear what the Spirit says to the churches.”
 Have you now heard the words of the Holy Spirit?
 The words of God have come upon you.
 Do you hear them?
 God does the work of words in the last days, and such words are those of the Holy Spirit, for God is the Holy Spirit and can also become flesh; therefore, the words of the Holy Spirit, as spoken of in the past, are the words of God incarnate today.
 There are many absurd people who believe that since it is the Holy Spirit talking, His voice should speak from the heavens for people to hear.
 Anyone who thinks this way does not know the work of God.
 In truth, the utterances spoken by the Holy Spirit are those spoken by God become flesh.
 The Holy Spirit cannot speak directly to man; even in the Age of Law, Jehovah did not speak directly to the people.
 Would it not be far less likely that He would do so in this age today?
 For God to speak utterances to carry out work, He must become flesh; otherwise, His work would not be able to accomplish its goals.

-Those who obey the truth and submit to the work of God shall come under the name of the second incarnate God—the Almighty.
-They will be able to accept the personal guidance of God, and shall acquire more and higher truth and receive the real human life.
+Those who are able to obey the truth and submit to the work of God shall be claimed under the name of the second incarnate God—the Almighty.
+They will be able to accept God’s personal guidance, gaining more and higher truths, as well as real life.
 They shall behold the vision that people of the past have never seen: “And I turned to see the voice that spoke with me.
 And being turned, I saw seven golden candlesticks; And in the middle of the seven candlesticks one like to the Son of man, clothed with a garment down to the foot, and girt about the breasts with a golden girdle.
 His head and His hairs were white like wool, as white as snow; and His eyes were as a flame of fire; And His feet like to fine brass, as if they burned in a furnace; and His voice as the sound of many waters.
 And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength” (Revelation 1:12–16).
-This vision is the expression of God’s entire disposition, and such an expression of His entire disposition is also the expression of the work of God when He becomes flesh this time.
-In the torrents of chastisements and judgments, the Son of man expresses His inherent disposition through the speaking of words, allowing all those who accept His chastisement and judgment to see the true face of the Son of man, a face that is a faithful depiction of the face of the Son of man seen by John.
-(Of course, all this will be invisible to those who do not accept the work of God in the Age of Kingdom.)
+This vision is the expression of God’s entire disposition, and the expression of His entire disposition is also the expression of the work of God in His present incarnation.
+In the torrents of chastisements and judgments, the Son of man expresses His inherent disposition by means of utterances, allowing all those who accept His chastisement and judgment to see the true face of the Son of man, which is a faithful depiction of the face of the Son of man seen by John.
+(Of course, all of this will be invisible to those who do not accept the work of God in the Age of Kingdom.)

 I tell you, those who believe in God because of the signs are surely the category that shall suffer destruction.
 Those who are incapable of accepting the words of Jesus who has returned to flesh are surely the progeny of hell, the descendants of the archangel, the category that shall be subjected to everlasting destruction.
 Many people may not care what I say, but I still want to tell every so-called saint who follows Jesus that, when you see Jesus descend from the heaven upon a white cloud with your own eyes, this will be the public appearance of the Sun of righteousness.
 Perhaps that will be a time of great excitement for you, yet you should know that the time when you witness Jesus descend from the heaven is also the time when you go down to hell to be punished.
 It will herald the end of God’s management plan, and will be when God rewards the good and punishes the wicked.
 For the judgment of God will have ended before man sees signs, when there is only the expression of truth.
 Those who accept the truth and do not seek signs, and thus have been purified, shall have returned before the throne of God and entered the Creator’s embrace.
 Only those who persist in the belief that “The Jesus who does not ride upon a white cloud is a false Christ” shall be subjected to everlasting punishment, for they only believe in the Jesus who exhibits signs, but do not acknowledge the Jesus who proclaims severe judgment and releases the true way of life.
 And so it can only be that Jesus deals with them when He openly returns upon a white cloud.
 They are too stubborn, too confident in themselves, too arrogant.
 How could such degenerates be rewarded by Jesus?
 The return of Jesus is a great salvation for those who are capable of accepting the truth, but for those who are unable to accept the truth it is a sign of condemnation.
 You should choose your own path, and should not blaspheme against the Holy Spirit and reject the truth.
 You should not be an ignorant and arrogant person, but someone who obeys the guidance of the Holy Spirit and longs for and seeks the truth; only in this way will you benefit.